Change Partners (Terriers): Plot

 In order to fool Armand, Hank suggests staging an affair.
 Hank, Britt, Miriam, and Katie meet in a motel room, where Miriam and Britt will pretend to be on an affair, supervised by Katie and photographed by Hank.
-With the "affair" investigated, Hank delivers the pictures to Armand, who agrees to his terms of the mortgage.
+With the "affair" investigated, Hank delivers the pictures to Armand.
 That night, Hank has an awkward dinner with Gretchen and Jason at his house.
+Jason asks for help investigating who has stolen his credit card information.
 After they leave, he is visited by Miriam, who informs him that Armand now wants to witness the affair himself.
 They then kiss and have sex.
-By the next morning, she has left his house by the time he woke up.
-Hank goes to the bar, where Britt shows up with a ski mask, pretending to be Ray and rob it.
-Hank seizes his gun, prompting him to leave and sending the gun to the police.
-Britt then meets with Katie at the motel room, stating that the plan went as planned and that Ray will go to jail as his fingerprints were on the gun.
+The next morning, Hank wakes to a handwritten note from her.
+Hank goes to the bar, where Britt shows up with a ski mask pretending to be Ray and rob it.
+Hank seizes his gun, prompting Britt-as-Ray to flee and Hank to deliver the gun with Ray’s fingerprints to the police.

-Hank meets with Armand for the mortgage papers, but he states that he is aware of their plan; he searched for Britt on the internet, linking him to Hank and also made Miriam confess the affair to him.
-He refuses to help him with the papers, so Hank explains in detail about having sex with Miriam the previous night.
-Humiliated, Armand signs the papers but tells him to never see him ever again.
-Hank leaves but returns for a missing signature, only to discover that Armand has committed suicide by jumping out the window.
-He left behind a note, which reads "I only meant to hurt myself".
-Using his papers, he forges the missing signature and leaves his office.
+When Hank meets with Armand to sign the mortgage papers, Armand reveals that he is aware of their ruse, having linked Britt and Hank together from recent press coverage of their work on the Lindus case.
+Armand refuses to help with the mortgage and gloats about making Miriam confess the faux affair, causing Hank to explain in detail his night with Miriam and show her note as proof.
+A humiliated Armand signs the papers and tells Hank to never see him again.
+Hank leaves but returns for a missing signature, discovering that Armand has committed suicide by jumping out the window.
+Hank finds his suicide note, which reads “I only meant to hurt myself.”
+Using Armand’s papers, he forges the missing signature and leaves his office.

-Back at their house, Britt tells Katie that he and Ray worked together to rob houses, one of which included Katie's.
-Staring at her pictures, Britt pursued Katie and eventually met her.
-She acts mad at the confession but also tells Britt to meet with her soon for sex.
-Hank visits Miriam at her house, to tell her she can't feel guilty for her husband's death.
-When he mentions that he was with him and mentioned their night together, prompting her to leave him in disgust.
+Britt tells Katie that he and Ray worked together to rob houses, one of which was Katie's.
+Struck by her pictures, he eventually visited the bar where she worked to meet her.
+Initially acting mad, Katie forgives his past transgressions.
+Hank visits Miriam at her house and tells her she can't feel guilty for her husband's death.
+He admits that he met with Armand and told the truth of their night together, prompting her to leave him in silence.
 Hank returns home and plays his guitar.
-Unaware to him, a person sneaks into his attic.
+Unbeknownst to him, a person sneaks into his attic.